MCAT Writing Score

 Calculation of Score for MCAT Writing

 MCAT is an examination which will not only test your knowledge of Chemistry, Physics and Biology but your analytical skills also.
 AAMC does this with the help of the Writing Section of MCAT.
 This section also tests your capacity of thinking critically in a stressful situation.
-Thus, the MCAT writing score that you receive is as essential as your score of the other sections of MCAT.
+Thus, the writing score that you receive is as essential as your score of the other sections of the test.
 Hence, understanding the scoring process of the writing section is essential if you want to fare well in the examination which is discussed in the following sections.

 Know Your Score for the Writing Section of MCAT

 Sometimes you will come across a score of 'X' for the writing section.
 This means the passages written by the candidates are either totally off the topic, meaningless or written in a language other than English.
 In other words, the passages written by the candidate cannot be scored.
-As you understand the scoring process of MCAT it is essential that you understand the criteria that AAMC takes into account while scoring your writing samples.
+As you understand the scoring process of the test it is essential that you understand the criteria that AAMC takes into account while scoring your writing samples.
 Some of the things that you should consider while writing the passages, so that you score well in this section, are given below.

 Things to Remember While Solving the Writing Section